-Any disease of the circulatory (vascular - veins and arteries) system.
+Any disease of the circulatory system.
+Vascular refers to veins and arteries.

 A physician who specializes in the surgical treatment of blood vessels.

-A blood vessel through which (with exception of the pulmonary veins) oxygen-depleted blood returns to the heart.
+A blood vessel (except pulmonary veins) through which oxygen-depleted blood returns to the heart.

-The large vein in the abdomen and chest large veins that returns oxygen-depleted blood to the heart.
+The large vein in the abdomen and chest, which returns oxygen-depleted blood to the heart.

 Abnormal reduction of blood flow through veins, especially those of the lower extremities.

-One of two lower chambers in the heart, which circulate blood to the lungs (right ventricle) for oxygen replenishment, or to the rest of the body (left ventricle) via the arteries.
+One of two lower chambers in the heart, which either circulates blood to the lungs (right ventricle) for oxygen replenishment, or to the rest of the body (left ventricle) via the arteries.